Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Experiments

 Compared with the modules discovered in the dataset \citep{gardner2022toroidal}, our model's results coincides with an accuracy of $0.83$.
 The inferred weights (Fig. \ref{Application_to_gridcells}A) show a clear separation between the two modules, becoming less distinct as the neurons' spatial information decreases.
 This is also reflected in Fig \ref{Application_to_gridcells}B, where neurons further away from the diagonal tend to be more accurately classified.
 However, we note that the original separation of neurons into ensembles is not an intrinsic truth; a number of the less informative neurons exhibit structurally ambiguous rate maps (see Appx. \ref{section: all_grid_cell_maps}), a possible indication that they may belong to a different ensemble altogether.
 Excluding these neurons while evaluating the model (Fig. \ref{Application_to_gridcells}C), we observe a significant increase in performance, reaching $0.90$ accuracy after removing approx. $50$ of the least informative neurons from each ensemble.

 Fig. \ref{Application_to_gridcells}D-E show a selection of rate maps for neurons from both ensembles.
 We see that the model infers toroidal decodings that keep the structural integrity of the receptive fields, akin to the findings in \citet{gardner2022toroidal}.
 The inferred centers and widths also correspond well with the rate maps.
+We note that, while promising, the dataset included here contains just $294$ of the $2460$ neurons originally recorded and that the full dataset (currently not available) would require additional steps~to determine the number of ensembles, the corresponding shapes and allow for some degree of conjunctivity.